A Green's function proof of the Positive Mass Theorem: Further directions: Geroch--type calculation for -harmonic functions.

 \section{Further directions: Geroch--type calculation for $p$-harmonic functions.}

 In this last section, we extend the monotonicity formula~\eqref{monoliscia} to the nonlinear potential theoretic setting, where harmonic functions are replaced by $p$-harmonic functions, with $1<p<3$.
-Subsequently, we show how these new monotonicity formulas can be employed to deduce the Riemannian Penrose Inequality in some case studies.
-The treatment of the general case is beyond the purposes of the present note and will be deferred to a forthcoming work~\cite{Ago_Maz_oro_3}.
+Subsequently, we show how these new monotonicity formulas can be employed to deduce {the Riemannian Penrose Inequality under favourable assumptions.} The treatment of the general case is beyond the purposes of the present note and it is deferred to~\cite{Ago_Maz_oro_3}.
+We consider, for every $1<p<3$, the unique solution $u$ to the problem